 If Borneo is a nature lover’s dream (and it is), this fantastic six-day adventure is that dream come to life.
-Beginning in the dazzling city of Kuching, you’ll venture deep into the wondrous Bako National Park – home to odd-looking proboscis monkeys and the carnivorous pitcher plant.
+Beginning in the dazzling city of Kuching, you’ll venture deep into the wondrous Bako National Park — home to odd-looking proboscis monkeys and the carnivorous pitcher plant.
 Next, it’s on to Batang Ai to spend the night in a fascinating Iban longhouse for an eye-opening glimpse into how Borneo's indigenous peoples live deep in the heart of the jungle.
 Sarawak is an amazingly out-there place.
-Come get out there.
+Come join us to discover how and why.

-Explore Bako NP and look out for the proboscis monkey and other exciting wildlife, Drive through scenic countryside, Witness a blowpipe demonstration, Stay in a traditional Iban longhouse
+Explore Bako National Park and look out for the proboscis monkey and other exciting wildlife, Drive through scenic countryside, Witness a blowpipe demonstration, Stay in a traditional Iban longhouse

 Days : 6

 Physical Grading : 2 - Light

 Arrive at any time.
 Included Activities: Arrival Day and Welcome Meeting